Skip to the main content.

 Moving into the structured phase of EML starts to yield immediate improvements.
 At the structured level, you have made changes to its processes and protocols.
 Chaos begins to look more like order and reactive responses to client requests diminish.
 Starting at or building up to the structured level is built on the fact that you are getting the hang of things within your business and better anticipating client needs.
 You are starting to implement a structure and use software for both on the operations side and in client relationships.
 Processes are starting to become services with operational elements and hierarchies.
 They offer a consistent catalog, and their responses are focused.
 This reduces the time spent on routine client interactions.
 It also helps to improve efficiency and scalability.

-3. Informative
+3. Transparent

-At the informative level, you begin to understand that you owe it to clients to prioritize transparency, especially around accountability and operations.
+At the transparent level, you begin to understand that you owe it to clients to prioritize transparency, especially around accountability and operations.
 Communications at this level are proactive and you are starting to focus more on what you can do to build client loyalty.

 Breaking down data silos is the key to turning data into information, and that information into actions.